Mother & Daughter Legal Team

 Here are some key considerations to keep in mind:

-• Emotional Well-Being: Children thrive in environments where they feel secure and loved.
+Emotional well-being: Children thrive in environments where they feel secure and loved.
 Our legal team will work with you to develop custody plans that promote emotional stability.

-• Co-Parenting Strategies: Effective communication and cooperation between parents can significantly benefit your child's adjustment to custody arrangements.
+Co-parenting strategies: Effective communication and cooperation between parents can significantly benefit your child's adjustment to custody arrangements.
 We offer guidance on co-parenting techniques that can ease transitions and conflicts.

-• Support Resources: Navigating custody issues can be challenging.
+Support resources: Navigating custody issues can be challenging.
 We provide access to additional resources, such as counseling services and parenting classes, to support you and your family throughout the process.

 By understanding the broader impact of custody decisions, you can make more informed choices that prioritize your child's needs.
-Contact us today to discuss how we can help you navigate these complex issues with compassion and expertise.
+Contact us today to discuss how we can help you navigate these complex issues with compassion and insight.

-• What are the different types of physical custody? - If a parent has sole physical custody, the child lives with that parent her 100% of the time.
+What are the different types of physical custody? - If a parent has sole physical custody, the child lives with that parent 100% of the time.
 If the parent has primary custody, this means that the child lives with that parent most of the time, with the other parent getting visitation rights.
 When the child switches off living with both parents and spends a significant amount of time with each one, the parents have joint physical custody.

-• What are the different types of legal custody? - If both parents make important decisions in the child's life, they have joint legal custody.
+What are the different types of legal custody? - If both parents make important decisions in the child's life, they have joint legal custody.
 If only one parent has authority to make such decisions, then he or she has sole legal custody.
 A parent can be granted joint legal custody even when he or she does not have joint physical custody.

-• Can the child decide which parent he or she wants to live with? - California law states that a child's preference of which parent to live with should be given a good amount of consideration when the child is of "sufficient age" and is able to reason intelligently.
+Can the child decide which parent he or she wants to live with? - California law states that a child's preference of which parent to live with should be given a good amount of consideration when the child is of "sufficient age" and is able to reason intelligently.
 State law does not specify an age, but it does state that a child age 14 or older who wishes to address the court in a custody case should be allowed to do so (unless doing so would not be in the child's best interest).
 Younger children may also be allowed to speak in court, at the judge's discretion.
 Just because a child shares his or her preference, this does not force the court to rule in the child's favor.
 It is still up to the court to determine which custody arrangement is most beneficial for the child.

-• What if I need to change a custody order? - If a parent wants to change a child custody order, that person has two options: 1) reach a formal agreement with the other parent and have it approved by the court, or 2) file a petition for a modification.
+What if I need to change a custody order? - If a parent wants to change a child custody order, that person has two options: 1) reach a formal agreement with the other parent and have it approved by the court, or 2) file a petition for a modification.
 If a petition for modification is filed, the petitioning parent will need to prove that there was a major change in circumstances that merits the change.
-It will also need to be proven that this modification is best for the child's wellbeing.
+It will also need to be proven that this modification is best for the child's well-being.
 The court will decide whether to grant the modification after both parents present their arguments.

 Torrance Child Custody Lawyers with 70 Years of Combined Experience